Toby2507/monty/README.md

   - Usage: queue

-- **Conmments**: Every good language comes with the capability of commenting.
+- **Comments**: Every good language comes with the capability of commenting.
 In Monty, when the first non-space character of a line is #, treat this line as a comment (don't execute any action).

+## Contributors

+- Toby Salau